steveofficial254/Group-2-mealy-project/README.md

 ### Version Control
 - Git & GitHub (collaborative workflow)

-## Setup Instructions - Also check on the SETUP.md
+## Setup Instructions - Also check on the SETUP.md it has the instruction for windows and linux highly recommended

 ### 1. Clone the Repository
 ```bash